 But FHA loans are for owner occupiers only, I hear you say.
 Normally yes, but you can get around this by house hacking.

-House hacking involves buying a multifamily property, moving into one unit and renting out the others.
+Traditional multifamily house hacking involves buying a multifamily property, moving into one unit and renting out the others.
 You still qualify for an owner-occupied mortgage for a rental property, but your tenants are paying off your loan.

 Other ways to come up with a down payment for a rental property is seller financing, loans from friends and family and even using credit cards.
 Check out these creative ways to come up with a down payment for some fresh ideas!